Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/ref_Shot.md

-# Alembic Shot Asset component
+# Alembic Shot Asset clip asset

-The Alembic Shot Asset component allows you to customize where to stop playback of the Alembic Shot clip:
+The Alembic Shot Asset is a clip asset that allows you to customize where to stop playback of the Alembic Shot clip in a Timeline:

 ![The Alembic Shot component](images/abc_shot_options.png)